 Doctoral students entering or currently registered in the Ph.D. program are eligible for Teaching Assistantships.
 A substantial number of assistantships are appointed each year.
 Most appointments are for 170-190 hours per academic year, but the number of hours may vary below or above these figures.
 Students must apply for these appointments.

-Application forms are available from Marguerite Perry in Room 603, 170 St. George Street.
-Applications are due May 1st.
+Application forms are available from Mariam Irshad in Room 602, 170 St. George Street.
 Because TAships are dependent on undergraduate enrolment, they cannot be finalized until late summer or early fall.
 For more information on the Departmental TA hiring policies, please see the Teaching Assistant Handbook (below).